HomeEnergy and PowerRenewable EnergyGreen Hydrogen Derivatives Market

 Challenges:

 • High Production Cost: One of the major challenges of the green hydrogen derivatives market is the high production cost and limited infrastructure.
 Producing green hydrogen derivatives such as green ammonia, green methanol, or synthetic fuels costs a lot of money.
-The generation of hydrogen by electrolysis is way costly than traditional fossil-fuel-based production methods.
-This is mainly due to the high cost of renewable electricity and limited availability of low-cost electrolysers.
+The generation of hydrogen by electrolysis is way more costly than traditional fossil-fuel-based production methods.
+This is mainly due to the high cost of renewable electricity and the limited availability of low-cost electrolysers.
 The infrastructure should be developed enough to support the production, storage, transportation, and distribution of these derivatives.
 Countries lack the pipelines, export terminals, and refuelling stations required for large-scale deployment.
 Countries need to overcome this problem to increase the adoption of green hydrogen.

-Green Hydrogen Derivatives Market Regional Analysis
+Green Hydrogen Derivatives Market Regional Analysis:

 • Germany: Germany is dominating the green hydrogen derivatives market.
 The country’s National Hydrogen Strategy aims to make it a hub for hydrogen innovation.